 Our overall 2013-2014 End-of-Grade composite was 49.9 percent.
 Our overall 2017-2018 End-of-Grade composite was 60 percent.
 This is an increase of 10 percentage points within four years.
 We exceeded growth for the 2013-2014, 2014-2015 and 2015-2016 school years.
 We met growth for the 2016-2017 and 2017-2018 school years..

 Reedy Creek Elementary has an established and experienced staff with very low turnover.
 The staff includes 55 certified teachers and 8 instructional assistants.
 Our faculty is highly qualified with over a third of the staff holding master's degrees and/or National Board certification..

 · We believe that all children can learn.

-· We believe in providing experiences and instruction that allow for individual differences in each student.
+· We believe in providing experiences and instruction that allow for individual differences in each scholar.

 · We believe in providing a safe and secure learning environment.